SNatchaya/eegBBNet2.github.io/docs/api-refs/models/gcnn.md

 ---
 layout: default
-title: GCNN
+title: EEGBBnet.models.GCN
 parent: Models
+grand_parent: API reference
 nav_order: 5
 ---

-# GCNN
+# GCN
 {: .no_toc }

 This method is Graph Convolutional Neural Network from [this paper](https://ieeexplore.ieee.org/document/8716699).
-If you use the GCNN model in your research, please cite the following paper:
+If you use the GCN model in your research, please cite the following paper:

 ```
 @ARTICLE{8716699,